 What is an Alkaline Plant-Based Diet?

-In order to understand the alkaline diet, it’s important to understand your metabolic system and the effects of acidity within your body.
-The interconnectedness of these elements all play a vital role in the efficiency of the alkaline diet, as well as reasons to choose this as a way of life.
+In order to understand the alkaline diet, it’s important to understand your metabolic system and the effects of acidity on your body.
+These elements all play a vital role in the efficiency of the alkaline diet, as well as reasons to choose this as a way of life.

 What is Metabolic Waste?